-There are a number of lookouts along the trail, including the Dampier Salt Shakers Lookout, which is only a ten-minute walk from the commencement of the trail.
+There are a number of lookouts along the trail, including the Dampier Salt Shakers Lookout, which is only a 10-minute walk from the start of the trail.

 The Yaburara Heritage Trail is part of a statewide network of Heritage Trails devised in 1988 by the Western Australian Heritage Committee as part of the Bicentenary commemorations.
 The trail was developed as a joint venture between the Dampier Salt Shakers group and the Rotary Club of Karratha with the assistance of specialist archaeologists, anthropologists, historians, geologists, botanists and Aboriginal advisors.

 Maps of the Yaburara Heritage Trail and further information on associated flora, fauna, geology and indigenous heritage are available from the Karratha Visitor Centre.